 Don’t leave it up to others to always contact you, it’s a two-way street and it doesn’t hurt to touch base with those who you like and care about.

 Keep up with activities that you enjoy when you can.

 People react in different ways, and it is hard to predict how each person will react.
-Because epilepsy is an invisible illness, people sometimes cannot comprehend the impact it can have on your life, no matter how much you explain.
+Because epilepsy is not a visible illness, people sometimes don’t realise the impact it can have on your life, no matter how much you explain.

 Your decision on telling others about your epilepsy is a personal one and needs to be what is best for you.
 If you are considering a long-term relationship, it is best to tell the other person about it.
 This does not mean that you should confide in someone on the first date, but discuss it when the time feels right.

 It is important for both partners to understand epilepsy, talk to each other about their feelings and concerns and, if relevant, seek outside help or advice.